tommysullivan/ts-injector/readme.md

 tagging each individual scenario in the feature.
 A given feature or scenario can have any number of tags.
 For more information on tagging, please see [cucumber wiki](https://github.com/cucumber/cucumber/wiki/Tags)

+#### General Rules for Running Cukes based on Tags

-Here is how to run scenarios with either @p1 or @p2 tags on them:
+Here is how to run scenarios with either @tag1 or @tag2 tags on them:

-    npm test -- --tags @p1, @p2
+    npm test -- --tags @tag1, @ptag2

-We can also run scenarios that have *both* @p2 and @p2 tags:
+We can also run scenarios that have *both* @tag1 and @tag2 tags:

-    npm test -- --tags @p1 --tags @p2
+    npm test -- --tags @tag1 --tags @tag2

+Run scenarios that *do not* have a tag1:

+    npm test -- --tags ~@tag1

 #### Running tests based on JIRA issues